drts01/notes/stackedit/presentations/2018-py-pkging.md

 [![Python Environment](https://imgs.xkcd.com/comics/python_environment.png)](https://xkcd.com/1987/)
 _notes:
 * sharing my code in a more professional manor
+* this sent me down a rabbit hole of pain
+* packaging in python have been evolving for 18 years and is still changing
+* in fa
+* from my struggle, i want to share a clearer path on how to package python code.
-* i had been on teams that had a solution and automation
+* was on teams that had a solution and automation for pkg
 * so took pkging for granted

+bad docs,
-this sent me down a rabbit hole of pain bad docs, packaging in python have been evolving for 18 years and is still changing from my struggle, i want to share a clearer path on how to package python code.
+packaging in python have been evolving for 18 years and is still changing from my struggle, i want to share a clearer path on how to package python code.